DAOs are an effective and safe way to work with like-minded folks around the globe.

 To help this make more sense, here's a few examples of how you could use a DAO:

-- A charity – you can accept membership and donations from anyone in the world and the group can decide how they to spend donations.
+- A charity – you can accept membership and donations from anyone in the world and the group can decide how they want to spend donations.

 - A freelancer network – you could create a network of contractors who pool their funds for office spaces and software subscriptions.